 Tool for calculating limits of mathematical functions.
-A limit is defined by the value of a function when its variable approaches a given value.
+Quickly and accurately calculate the value of a function when its variable approaches a given value.

 Limit of a Function - dCode